agabor/docs/_includes/graphql/customisation.md

 ### Mutation Resolvers

-At times, you may need more control over how your mutations modify data than what Parse's auto-generated mutations can provide.
+At times, you may need more control over how your mutations modify data than what MSG's auto-generated mutations can provide.
 For example, if you have classes named `Item` and `CartItem` in the schema, you can create an `addToCart` custom mutation that tests whether a specific item is already in the user's cart.
 If found, the cart item's quantity is incremented by one.
 If not, a new `CartItem` object is created.

-The ability to branch your resolver logic enables you to replicate functionality found in Parse's auto-generated `createCartItem` and `updateCartItem` mutations and combine those behaviors into a single custom resolver.
+The ability to branch your resolver logic enables you to replicate functionality found in MSG's auto-generated `createCartItem` and `updateCartItem` mutations and combine those behaviors into a single custom resolver.

 ```graphql
 # schema.graphql